ohspc89/hbcd_motion_postproc/docs/source/survey.rst

   This survey was created by the workgroup.

 A research assistant (RA) marked preferred contact and preferred method of contact (email or text message) at visit, then surveys were sent automatically.
-Spanish translation was available.
+Surveys were provided in Spanish or English per family preference.

 Survey data collection occurred at **V02 (0-1 months of age)** and at **V03 (3-8 months of age)**.